My last Spec Kit article answered a brownfield question:

 Escalation:

-- GPT-5.4 pro when the architecture is unusually expensive to get wrong and extra latency is acceptable
+xhighonly when the plan is still weak after a normal pass - use GPT-5.4 pro only when the architecture is unusually expensive to get wrong and extra latency is acceptable

 Why: